-We are a party to license agreements with Harvard, DFCI, Umicore Precious Metals Chemistry USA, LLC and others, pursuant to which we inlicense key patent and patent applications for our product candidates.
+We are a party to license agreements with Harvard, DFCI, Umicore Precious Metals Chemistry USA, LLC and others, pursuant to which we inlicense key patent and patent applications for ALRN-6924.
 These existing licenses impose various diligence, milestone payment, royalty, insurance and other obligations on us.
 If we fail to comply with these obligations, our licensors may have the right to terminate the license, in which event we would not be able to develop or market the products covered by such licensed intellectual property.

 In early 2016, Harvard communicated a claim to us that we had not achieved one or more of the diligence milestones set forth in our license agreement with Harvard and DFCI and that we were in material breach of the license agreement.
 We provided Harvard with a response stating our position that we had fully satisfied the diligence milestones required under the license agreement.
-Since that time, Harvard has never re-asserted its claim or sought to terminate the license agreement or interfere with our ongoing p53 program, but instead proposed to convert our exclusive license with respect to certain of the patent families licensed under the license agreement to a non-exclusive license.
+Since that time, Harvard has never re-asserted its claim or sought to terminate the license agreement.
+In making its assertion, Harvard did not seek to terminate the license agreement or interfere with our ongoing p53 program, but instead proposed to convert our exclusive license with respect to certain of the patent families licensed under the license agreement to a non-exclusive license.
 In any event, Harvard's proposal would not have impeded our development of ALRN-6924 or our other ongoing programs.
 DFCI did not join Harvard in making this assertion or proposal and has not expressed a similar position to us.
 We have continued to communicate with Harvard in the ordinary course, including providing periodic reports, and have paid applicable licensing and milestone payments to Harvard pursuant to the terms of the license agreement, and we believe we remain in full compliance with the agreement.